NewCenturyParty/21st_Century_Act/21st_Century_Act/13_Part_XIII_Ecological_Stewardship.md

 (2) The ARA shall prepare a corporate, or Loop Governance equivalent, plan and operational and capital budget for the fiscal year, to be submitted to the responsible Minister for the approval by the Treasury Board, in accordance with the Financial Administration Act.

-(3) The ARA shall submit and annual report to the responsible Minister who shall table it before Parliament.
+(3) The ARA shall submit an annual report to the responsible Minister who shall table it before Parliament.
 The report shall include a comprehensive account of the ARA’s operations and performance against its mandate.

 ### Section 341: Finances